eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 I made [a simple model you can check out here](https://eigentaylor.github.io/weakest-link/graph.html) which shows how insincere deviations can affect the outcome of a Condorcet election if a coalition is able to coordinate and change the relative size of the margins, and I'm going to write a whole post about this model and my findings.
 Look forward to that!

-### It Fits the Condorcet Ideal

-I wrote in [a very cheeky past post](../condorcet-approval/){:target="_blank"} about how ranked Condorcet methods are a mere approximation of who would win in every matchup. *Runoff dominance* is what I see as the Condorcet ideal (though Condorcet himself may not necessarily agree).
-I actually mentioned in that post that you would need voters to vote in every matchup to truly claim you elected the Condorcet winner.
-Turns out there's now a system that does precisely this!
-I think that's cool.

-### You Can Vote Intransitively
+### A Few Curiosities

+This system actually realizes what I'd call the "Condorcet ideal".
+Since voters participate in every matchup directly, you can genuinely claim the winner would beat everyone in a head-to-head runoff, not just by approximation by analyzing voter rankings.
+I wrote a cheeky post in the past about how ranked Condorcet methods are only approximations of this; turns out there's now a system that does it for real.

-This is just funny.
-If you are feeling cheeky, you have full freedom to say "I prefer Alice to Bob, I prefer Bob to Clark, and I prefer Clark to Alice".
-You can't do this in a ranked method!
+Oh, and if you're feeling mischievous: you can vote intransitively.
+Alice over Bob, Bob over Clark, Clark over Alice.
+You can't do that in a ranked method.
+I have no idea why you'd want to, but this is America.
+Be free of the shackles of transitivity!

-Why would you do this?
-If you have a favorite, why would you vote against them?
-Well, this is America.
-You can do whatever you gosh darn please. *Maybe* being intransitive floats your boat.
-I won't judge.
-Or maybe you're just being silly.

 ## Where I'm Skeptical

 As I said before, my biggest issue is the choose-one primary.
-If this system uses the choose-one primary, we will still be plagued by vote-splitting and spoilers, with no [nursery effect for broadly acceptable candidates](../ca-top-2/){:target="_blank"} (see this post for more details on all my issues with a choose-one jungle).
+If this system uses the choose-one primary, we will still be plagued by vote-splitting and spoilers, with no [nursery effect for broadly acceptable candidates](../ca-top-2/){:target="_blank"}.

-Just increasing the number of candidates you take won't change the fundamental dynamics.
-Instead of the race being between *three* serious candidates and plagued by spoilers (as we have seen in the top 2 system), we will likely see the race expand to four serious candidates--split among the various internal factions of the two major parties--and likely even more spoilers <d-cite key="cox1994sntv"></d-cite>.

-This is just what a choose-one multi-winner election with $M$ seats *does*.
-You get a Duvergerian abandonment of anyone outside of the top $M+1$ candidates, as strategic voters concentrate their support on the leading candidates to avoid wasting their votes.
-More candidates will run, there will be more spoilers and confusion, and the election will still be chaotic, strategic, and partisan, as voters rally behind the most established major party candidates who are perceived as the safest choices.

-The only thing that will be fixed is the lockout problem.
-But, diversity does not necessarily equal a competitive election (in fact, it can cause the opposite).
-And I much prefer a competitive election with a real choice than a foregone conclusion full of diversity.

-The issue with jungle primaries *is not that the runoff is between two candidates*.
-The issue is the vote splitting!
-Any proposal which does not fix this does not have my endorsement.
+Taking in more candidates does not fix vote splitting, it only expands the chaos.
+The Duvergerian abandonment dynamics will expand from three to four or five candidates<d-cite key="cox1994sntv"></d-cite>, and voters will still be pushed towards the safest established names of the major parties.
+The lockout problem will be fixed, but the spoiler problem doesn't.
+A diverse field is not the same as a competitive one.
+And, in my opinion, a competitive election between two similar candidates close to the median is far more preferable to a foregone conclusion with a diverse field of candidates.

 If, instead, Better Choices were to use Approval voting in the first round, then I think this could be one of (if not *the*) most robust systems currently in conversation. *Seriously*.

-[Cursory VSE simulations](https://eigentaylor.github.io/satisficing-voter-sim/) in my model of epistemic noise and ballot fatigue have been very favorable to this system.
-I may have to correct this paragraph of the post later, but Approval Top-3 Condorcet (AT3C) is potentially the most robust system by far, if we assume no epistemic noise in the runoff election.
-Comparing Approval Top-2 (AT2) with Plurality Top-3 Condorcet (PT3C), they are quite competitive, and perform better in different situations.
-AT2 is much more robust to a crowded field, however.
-That said, I'm not yet confident enough in the code I have to make definitive claims, and further testing and validation are needed before drawing firm conclusions.
-But the evidence thus far seems to put the ranking of AT3C over AT2 over PT3C, in a holistic sense.
+I have been working on a number of [simulations](https://eigentaylor.github.io/satisficing-voter-sim/) which I will write dedicated posts about, but the short version is that Approval, even with just a top two, is overall more robust than any runoff system that uses a choose-one primary.

 My other major concern is the Condorcet cycle.
-What happens when a cycle necessarily occurs.
-Unlike a top-2 election where the only tie is a literal split in the vote, a sort of "tie" in this method would involve all candidates winning and losing exactly one matchup.
+What happens when a cycle necessarily occurs?
+In the Better Choices system, it can easily run into a sort of "tie" where all candidates end up winning and losing exactly one matchup.
 When the tiebreaker is used, will voters accept that result?
 Or will it undermine the legitimacy of the election?
 The empirical rarity of cycles does not fully reassure me that if such an event occurred, it wouldn't be as catastrophic to the system as [Burlington 2009 or Alaska 2022 were to RCV](../ditch-rcv/){:target="_blank"}.

 ## Conclusion

 This system has potential, but only if it addresses the fundamental issue of vote splitting in the primary by using Approval voting.
 Without this change, I believe the system is going to be a downgrade from any system that uses Approval in the process.
 That is, going to Approval Top-2 instead would be a much stronger improvement than *only* changing the runoff step.<d-footnote>Is it a step in the right direction?
 I'm skeptical.
 I think if we do this and leave the primary as a choose-one election, the fundamental issue of vote splitting delivering poor outcomes will remain, one more slot or not.
-And, with more slots means more candidates running, which may exacerbate the issues with the primary even more.
-I firmly require the jungle primary to be held under Approval, or else I think the system will fail to address the core problem effectively (and potentially delay meaningful reform which could fix the fundamental issue of vote splitting).
-That is, my foremost concern is the opportunity cost of not patching the primary election when that seems like the most pressing issue.</d-footnote>
+As more candidates run, the choose-one mechanism will still be stressed to its limits and deliver worse outcomes than Approval taking in fewer candidates.
+In other words, my foremost concern is the opportunity cost of not patching the primary election when that seems like the most pressing issue.</d-footnote>

 What remains to be seen for me is